modxorg/Docs/en/building-sites/sending-mail/amazon-ses.md

 Still in the Amazon SES dashboard, go to Email Sending > SMTP Settings.

 - You'll see the server name listed; add that to the `mail_smtp_hosts` system setting.
 - Use one of the provided ports for the `mail_smtp_port` system setting.
-Any of them should work, 465 definitely does.
+Any of them should work, typically 465 or 587.
 - As it indicates TLS is enabled, set `mail_smtp_prefix` to `tls` (or `ssl`).

 Next, click the "Create My SMTP Credentials" button.
 That's a convenient shortcut to adding an IAM user, which otherwise is a fairly complex process.